Quickly exit this site by pressing the Escape key Leave this site

 It is good practice to create an open, transparent and safe working environment where officers and staff feel able to report concerns.
 Although the law does not require Police forces to have a whistleblowing policy in place, the existence of a whistleblowing policy clearly shows Dyfed-Powys’ commitment to listen to the concerns of its officers and staff.
 By having clear policies and procedures for dealing with whistleblowing, the Force can demonstrate that it welcomes information being brought to the attention of management.
 This is also demonstrated by the following:

-Dyfed-Powys Police support an open and supportive culture, where officers and staff should have confidence in making a disclosure without the fear of the consequences.
+Dyfed-Powys Police support an open and supportive culture, where officers, staff and volunteers should have confidence in making a disclosure without the fear of the consequences.

 The two main barriers whistleblowers face are a fear of reprisal as a result of making a disclosure and that no action will be taken if they do make the decision to ‘blow the whistle’.
-Therefore, ensuring that police officers and staff can approach management with their concerns is the most important step in creating an open culture.
+Therefore, ensuring that police officers, staff and volunteers can approach management with their concerns is the most important step in creating an open culture.

-The Force is committed to demonstrating, through visible leadership at all levels of the organisation, that it welcomes and encourage officers and staff to make disclosures.
+The Force is committed to demonstrating, through visible leadership at all levels of the organisation, that it welcomes and encourage officers, staff and volunteers to make disclosures.

-The ethos underpinning this policy is that where a member of staff reports a concern, they will be valued and supported throughout the process that follows.
+The ethos underpinning this policy is that where an officer, member of staff or volunteer reports a concern, they will be valued and supported throughout the process.

-The Force will implement training, mentoring, advice and other support systems to ensure officers and staff can easily approach a range of people in the organisation and have confidence that they will be supported.
+The Force will implement training, mentoring, advice and other support systems to ensure officers, staff and volunteers can easily approach a range of people in the organisation and have confidence that they will be supported.

 The Force is committed to ‘putting things right’ at the earliest opportunity where possible and appropriate.
 In the majority of cases the focus will be on resolving any wrongdoing in a timely and proportionate manner which will be in the interests of all parties.